 Hailing from Mexico, Ancer announced his arrival in the golf world by winning the 2018 Australian Open.
 This took him to a career-high ranking of 57th in the world.

-Abraham has already notched six top 10 finishes on the PGA Tour and is looking for his first North American tournament title in 2019.
+Abraham has already notched six top 10 finishes on the PGA Tour and keeps improving his tournament title since 2019.

 8. Nasa Hataoka